 KuCoin Trading Volume

-There is total of 253 currency pairs traded on KuCoin at the moment.
+There is total of 700 crypto coins traded on KuCoin at the moment.

 Kucoin Shares or KCS for short, is the token issued by Kucoin Cryptocurrency Exchange Platform with total supply of 200 million.
 After buy-back disposal, it will be a constant – 100 million.
 At least 10% of the KuCoin’s net profit will be applied to the buy-back of KCS every quarter.
 The KCS retrieved through buy-back will be destroyed immediately.
 The process will continue until 100 million KCS are destroyed.